-If you switch from Warning ExTox to another application, data which may have triggered an STEL or LTEL alarm is reset.
+If you change the device from the Warning ExTox application to another application, data that could initiate an STEL or LTEL alarm is reset to zero.

-• Only switch from Warning ExTox to another application once you have left the work area being monitored.
+Only switch from Warning ExTox to another application once you have left the work area being monitored.